 Employers need to share successes (and failures) with each other

-Catalyst for Payment Reform’s Employer Case Study Series is an extensive collection of stories that describe employers and other health care purchasers’ experience implementing a payment, delivery or benefit design innovation for their population.
+Catalyst for Payment Reform’s Employer Case Studies are an extensive collection of stories that describe employers and other health care purchasers’ experience implementing a payment, delivery or benefit design innovation for their population.
 Explore each topic to learn from your peers.

 By sharing the good, bad, and ugly, employers who want to experiment with these high-value strategies don’t need to reinvent the wheel and can follow a roadmap to implementation.
 You are increasing your leverage in the market.
 Find out how.